alber levy university place new york

-Albert Levy is a French photographer active in the 1870s-1890's.
-He was a pioneer on architectural photography in the United States and Europe.
+Albert Levy is a French photographer active in the 1870s-1890's in the United States and in 1880-1920 in Europe.
+He was a pioneer on architectural photography mainly in the United States.

 His catalogue, with 2500 titles until 1887, can be found in the Gallica web project of Bibliothèque nationale de France.
 Many of his works can be check online in the Art Institute of Chicago (HALIC) or the Centre Canadien d'Architecture.